Skip to main content

 Custom Website Page Welcomer

 Hayami has support for some websites out-of-the-box, but due to the plethora of rapidly-growing online forums, communities, and anime streaming websites globally, Hayami may not support everything at once.
 But, with custom websites, any site can support Hayami, setup by you.
-If you want a GIF instead of a wiki-style guide, an example is below for your convenience.

 How to configure custom websites with Hayami